farajfarook/code-challenge/README.md

 **Salesperson Assigning Rules**

-Rules to assign a specific salesperson to the customer is as below in priority order.
+Rules on assigning a specific salesperson to the customer are below in priority order.

 If a salesperson is assigned to a customer, that person cannot be assigned to another customer.
 If there are no salesperson available, application should return a message saying, &quot;All salespeople are busy.
 Please wait.&quot;